FuelLabs/intro-to-sway/README.md

 You can compile your contract by running `forc build` in the contract folder.
 And that's it!
 You just wrote an entire contract in Sway 💪🛠🔥🚀🎉😎🌴✨.

 You can see the complete code for this contract plus example tests using the Rust SDK in this repo.

+To run the tests in `harness.rs`, use `cargo test`.
+To print to the console from the tests, use `cargo test -- --nocapture`.

 ## Keep building on Fuel